wangshusen/CS583-2020S/webpage/index.md

 - All the deadlines for bonus are firm.
 Late submission will not receive bonus score.

-- Dec 20 is the firm deadline for all the homework and the course project.
+- May 1 is the firm deadline for all the homework and the course project.
 Submissions later than the firm deadline will not be graded.